-A business continuity management system should be integrated into the general management of the company and organization, linked with its risk management, including the interaction with business interruption insurance.
+Business continuity management system should be integrated into general management of company and organization, linked with its risk management including the interaction to business interruption insurance.

-The Involvement of all stakeholders essential to the organization's operation will increase likelihood of effectiveness of the BCP.
+Involvement of all stakeholders essential to operation of the organization will increase likelihood of effectiveness of the BCP.